A to Z Guide

 }

-Email, Telegram, and Discord all support multiple targets separated by commas.
+Email, Telegram, Discord, and WhatsApp all support multiple targets separated by commas.
 Email supports up to

 30 recipients per run, for example first@example.com,second@example.com.
 Telegram and